JiniHendrix/reFact/README.md

 ReFact parses through your React components and tells you what components can be refactored into either Pure Components or Stateless Functional Components for performance boosts.

 How to use:
-npm install refact
+npm install refact --save-dev
 or
-yarn install refact
+yarn add -D refact

 Then in CLI use command
 refact path_to_component_directory